mit-pdos/sigmaos/cpython3.11/Doc/library/site.rst

 .. index:: triple: module; search; path

-Importing this module normally appends site-specific paths to the module search path and adds :ref:`callables <site-consts>`, including :func:`help` to the built-in namespace.
-However, Python startup option :option:`-S` blocks this and this module can be safely imported with no automatic modifications to the module search path or additions to the builtins.
+Importing this module will append site-specific paths to the module search path and add a few builtins, unless :option:`-S` was used.
+In that case, this module can be safely imported with no automatic modifications to the module search path or additions to the builtins.
 To explicitly trigger the usual site-specific additions, call the :func:`main` function.